Why Bitter Gourd Leaves Turning Yellow?

 Powdery Mildew (Sphaerothecafuliginea):

-This disease usually occurs when the humidity is high, and it only occurs on the older leaves at first.
+This disease usually occurs when the humidity is high and only occurs on the older leaves at first.

-It can be controlled if you spray Carbendazim (1ml/liter of water) or Karathane (0.5 ml/liter of water) after the disease’s appearance.
+It can be controlled if you spray Carbendazim (1 ml/litre of water) or Karathane (0.5 ml/litre of water) after the disease’s appearance.
 You should do 2-3 sprays at an interval of 15 days.

 Fusarium Wilt (Fusarium oxysporum f. sp. niveum):